You may want to use the church video, "The Works and Designs of God" from "Teachings from the Doctrine and Covenants.

 PREPARATION TO RECEIVE THE PLATES

-Quoting Kent P. Jackson, an associate professor at BYU: "On the 21st of September, 1823, the Lord began to educate the Prophet [Joseph Smith] in preparation for the restoration of the gospel.
-The Nephite prophet Moroni, as the last prophet of the Lehite dispensation and the final author, compiler, and caretaker of the Nephite record, was appropriately chosen to serve as young Joseph Smith's tutor...Moroni's message to the young Prophet outlined not only the calling of Joseph Smith, but also the destiny of the Church and kingdom of God from the time of the Restoration until the Millenium."
-(Kent P. Jackson, "Moroni's Message to Joseph Smith," Ensign, August 1990, p.
-13, 15) Brother Jackson has itemized the scriptures Moroni quoted in his article, according to the four accounts Joseph Smith dictated about his visit.
+Quoting Kent P. Jackson, a professor at BYU: "On the 21st of September, 1823, the Lord began to educate the Prophet [Joseph Smith] in preparation for the restoration of the gospel.
+The Nephite prophet Moroni, as the last prophet of the Lehite dispensation and the final author, compiler, and caretaker of the Nephite record, was appropriately chosen to serve as young Joseph Smith's tutor...Moroni's message to the young Prophet outlined not only the calling of Joseph Smith, but also the destiny of the Church and kingdom of God from the time of the Restoration until the Millenium" (Kent P. Jackson, "Moroni's Message to Joseph Smith," Ensign, August 1990, 13, 15).
+Brother Jackson has itemized the scriptures Moroni quoted in his article, according to the four accounts Joseph Smith dictated about his visit.

 THE THREE WITNESSES

 Today we are going to focus on the lives of the three witnesses of the Book of Mormon.
 Or were there actually four?
+Or five?
 Keep reading!

 MARTIN HARRIS AND THE BOOK OF LEHI